Kristen Stewart Asserts ‘Fluidity’ Is A Factor In Sexuality

 Now, the Twilight star has opened the door on discussing her personal relationships and attitudes on sexuality.
 Stewart appeared to be quite proud of the buzz that has surrounded her “coming out” announcement back in February.
 Kristen said it felt “really cool” to feel unashamed in announcing her sexual orientation.

-The actress told The Guardian that times have changed and she wouldn’t have been able to be so open in discussing her sexual orientation if ideologies were different.
+The actress told the Guardian that times have changed and she wouldn’t have been able to be so open in discussing her sexual orientation if ideologies were different.
 Kristen said individuals are a part of the change needed and that is why she has not shied away from discussing important issues on sexuality.

 Since Kristen has dated both men and women, she confessed that she is perplexed as to why bisexuals are labeled “confused.”
 In fact, K-Stew feels “quite the opposite.”